-The Program in Dermatopathology at Boston’s Brigham and Women’s Hospital/Harvard Medical School is devoted to the tripartite mission of education, service, and research in skin pathology.
-Research is focused on understanding and controlling mechanisms and pathways responsible for melanoma virulence, with the ultimate goal of bringing discoveries from bench to bedside, in so doing, benefiting those afflicted with this potentially fatal form of skin cancer.
-The Program’s research laboratories are directed by George F. Murphy, M.D., Professor of Pathology at Harvard, and are complemented by talented and devoted junior faculty, post-doctoral fellows, technologists, and administrators.
-Funded by numerous federal grants, the team continuously strives to expand its existing base in order to accelerate progress and discovery.
-The Murphy Lab has served as the nucleus of the Harvard Skin Disease Research Center (HSDRC) Morphology and Cell Analysis Core, and is currently the home of the Harvard Specialized Program of Research Excellence (SPORE) Biospecimen Access and Analysis Core, providing sophisticated technical resources, professional expertise, and educational programs to basic and clinical investigators, with the goal of further growth and development of skin cancer research.
+The Program in Dermatopathology is directed by George F. Murphy, M.D., Professor of Pathology at Harvard Medical School.
+The Program is located at Boston’s Brigham and Women’s Hospital (BWH) and is devoted to the tripartite mission of education, service, and research in skin pathology.
+Research is focused on understanding and controlling mechanisms and pathways responsible for skin immune dysfunction and melanoma virulence, with the ultimate goal of bringing discoveries from bench to bedside – in so doing, benefiting those afflicted with various forms of dermatitis and potentially fatal forms of skin cancer.
+The Program’s research laboratories are complemented by talented and devoted junior faculty, post-doctoral fellows, technologists, and administrators.
+Funded by federal grants and through collaborations with biotechnology, the team continuously strives to expand its existing base in order to accelerate translationally-relevant progress and discovery.
+The diagnostic division is composed of a team of five full-time academic dermatopathologists and is responsible for evaluation of thousands of skin biopsies and excisions annually.
+It serves all of the BWH clinics and the Dana Farber Cancer Institute, and provides consultations for material submitted for second opinions both nationally and internationally.
+Educational initiatives include the programmatic direction of the Harvard Fellowship in Dermatopathology, co-direction of the annual Harvard CME Course in Dermatopathology, and global outreach to underprivileged communities, including Rwanda, who benefit from dermatopathology expertise and instruction.

 The faculty and staff of the Murphy Lab have a wide variety of complementary interests and abilities.
 These include: